ElektroStudios/S.M.A.R.T.-API-for-.NET-developers-SMART-drive-info/README.md

 ## 👋 Introduction

 S.M.A.R.T.
-API is a class library (dll file) to illustrate how to retrieve S.M.A.R.T. information from a disk drive using managed code.
+API is a class library (dll file) that illustrates how to retrieve S.M.A.R.T. information from a disk drive using managed code.

-The source-code is written in VB.NET.
+The source-code is written in VB.NET, and targets .NET Framework 4.8.
 The source-code is fully reusable, personalizable and scalable, you can copy it and paste on your own works.

 The source-code comes with a demonstration through a desktop application that shows the S.M.A.R.T. info of your drives.